tvjmrao/Covid19_Project/README.md

 Dataset:

-Csv and Excel files containing data about Number of COVID 19 Confirmed, Deaths and Recovered patients both around the World and in India.
+CSV and Excel files containing data about Number of COVID 19 Confirmed, Deaths and Recovered patients both around the World and in India.

 Guidelines: